leelhn2345/bobby-turtle/README.md

 ### requisite

-Webhooks are used in these bot.
+Webhooks are used in this bot.
 So we need a reverse proxy.

 Use either [`ngrok`](https://ngrok.com/) or [`localtunnel`](https://github.com/localtunnel/localtunnel) to set the